In Rainbows: Release

-On 1 October 2007, Jonny Greenwood announced the album on Radiohead's blog, writing: "Well, the new album is finished, and it's coming out in 10 days; we've called it In Rainbows."
-The post contained a link to inrainbows.com, where users could pre-order an MP3 version of the album for any amount they wanted, including £0.
+In the weeks preceding the album announcement, Radiohead posted a series of coded messages on their website.
+When decoded, they revealed messages including lyrics from "Bodysnatchers".
+On 1 October 2007, Jonny Greenwood announced In Rainbows on Radiohead's blog: "Well, the new album is finished, and it's coming out in 10 days; we've called it In Rainbows."
+The post contained a link to pre-order a download of the album for any amount, including £0.

 The release was a landmark use of the pay-what-you-want model for music sales.
 It was suggested by Radiohead's managers, Bryce Edge and Chris Hufford, in April 2007.
-According to Selway, "Because [the album] was taking quite long, our management were twiddling thumbs at points and they were just coming up with ideas.
+According to Selway, "Because [In Rainbows] was taking quite long, our management were twiddling thumbs at points and they were just coming up with ideas.
 And this was one that really stuck."
-Brian Message, a partner at their management company, said they determined it would cost less than $0.03USD per copy to distribute In Rainbows digitally and would reach 173 countries.
+Brian Message, a partner at their management company, said they had determined it would cost less than US$0.03 per copy to distribute In Rainbows digitally and that it would reach 173 countries.

 Colin Greenwood explained the release as a way of avoiding the "regulated playlists" and "straitened formats" of radio and TV, ensuring listeners around the world would experience the music at the same time and preventing leaks in advance of a physical release.
 He said the decision had not been made for financial gain, and that if money had been Radiohead's motivation they would have accepted an offer from Universal Records.